quansenB/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Mention two parts of Express that you learned about this week.
+- [ ] Mention two parts of Express that you learned about this week. listen and use method among many
 - [ ] Describe Middleware?
+    Middleware procreeses requests before the endpoints and can do useful things, such as for example check for data integrity
 - [ ] Describe a Resource?
+    A resource is a slice of data we can acees, create and modify via the AI calls
 - [ ] What can the API return to help clients know if a request was successful?
+    We can return statuses and a json reprsenstation of the result
 - [ ] How can we partition our application into sub-applications?
+    We can use Server side routing.

 ## Project Setup